Discover Bradford with megabus

 Bradford: best for nightlife

 A trip to Bradford wouldn’t be complete without ordering a curry.
-After all, it was named the UK’s ‘Curry Capital’ six years in a row.
+After all, it's been named the UK’s ‘Curry Capital’ on multiple occasions.
 Head to Great Horton Road for the best selection of Asian restaurants.
 Local pubs come complete with a friendly Yorkshire welcome.
 Try the Shoulder of Mutton on Kirkgate – it’s a traditional British brewery with a suntrap of a garden.

 Meanwhile, clubbers should make a beeline for the West End for cocktails and a lively night out.
 For live music, the Underground hosts local bands, whatever your music tastes.